 TMD is more common in women aged 30-50 years old.
 Other factors that increase your chance of TMD include: Clenching or grinding of teethStressArthritisPoorly fitting dentures or crownsFibromyalgia

 TMD may cause: Pain in the temporomandibular joint, jaw, or facePain may be worse with chewing, yawning, or opening the mouthClicking, popping, or grating sounds with movement of the jawA sensation of the jaw catching or locking briefly, while attempting to open or close the mouth, or while chewingDifficulty opening the mouth completelyA bite that feels off, uncomfortable, or as though it is frequently changingHeadacheEaracheNeck pain

-Tests may include: X-raysArthrography—jaw movements videotaped with x-rays taken after dye is injected into the jointMRI scanCT scan
+Images may be needed of your jaw to check for abnormalities causing TMD.
+This can be done with: X-raysArthrography—jaw movements videotaped with x-rays taken after dye is injected into the jointMRI scanCT scan

 packs for pain reliefGentle jaw stretching and exercises

-The most commonly used medications include: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as acetaminophen or ibuprofenMuscle relaxantsAntidepressants
+The most commonly used medications include: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofenMuscle relaxantsAntidepressants

 Some medication may be injected into the jaw such as: Pain relievers, such as